LIVE MORE LIFE, BE MORE iIrish

 Instead, the founding brothers, including Washington, set about to draft and ratify our Federal Constitution.
 The origins of our political parties and the extreme importance of the legal basis of our republican government are the result of that process.

-The government they created was not the immediate product of independence, but of hard work and negotiation.
+The government they created was not the immediate product of independence but of hard work and negotiation.
 Written and rewritten until acceptable and just for all.
-It was a mix of strong principles based in localism, a belief in human equality in social and economic affairs, democracy and a rejection of monarchy, absolutism and divine right.
+It was a mix of strong principles based on localism, a belief in human equality in social and economic affairs, democracy, and a rejection of monarchy, absolutism, and divine right.

-Thomas Jefferson thought if a farmer and a professor were given the same problem, “the farmer will decide it often better than the later, because he had not been led astray by artificial rules.”
-Adams agreed: “The mob, the herd and the rabble, as the Great liked to call them, were as entitled to political rights as nobles or kings.”
+Thomas Jefferson thought if a farmer and a professor were given the same problem, “the farmer will decide it often better than the latter because he had not been led astray by artificial rules.”
+Adams agreed: “The mob, the herd, and the rabble, as the Great liked to call them, were as entitled to political rights as nobles or kings.”

 Evolution of Man